alexkramer/vueform/README.md

    </form>
    ```

 4. Add a form field to the form.
-Make sure it has an `id`:
+Make sure it has an `id` or `name` property so
+   that it can be identified:

    ```html
    <label for="name">Name:</label>
    <input type="text" id="name" v-model="contactData.name" required>
    ```

+   > **Note:** Validating grouped elements like radio buttons and checkboxes might
+   be easier if they all have the same name.

 5. By default, your form will be set to `noValidate` which tells the browser to
    *slow it's roll* and gives you more control over the validation process.
 This